DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## The Weight Problem

-Dr. Vasquez's team had calculated the logistics of ancient construction and found them impossible given the supposed technology and population of the time.
+Dr. Vasquez's team had calculated the logistics of ancient construction and found them of a scale and complexity that strain the limits of what a society of that size and technological level could reasonably achieve.

 **The Great Pyramid alone presented insurmountable challenges:**